heronog/CarND-LaneLines-P1/README.md

 The process for videos is to first break up the video in individual frames and then process each frame as a static image independently.

 #### The pipeline process
-In order to make the Hough Transform effective in an image it needs to first be simplified:
 ##### 1.- The image is converted into grayscale color space
 This allows the image to be represented in a bidimensional matrix instead of a tridimensional one.
 ![grayscale][image3]